 Picking the Right Crank For You

 Picking the right lure is crucially important to the success of the angler.
 There are many different factors and features to consider before tying one on.
 Different features will often produce different results.
 Depending on where you live, the species of fish in your area, the size of fish you catch, and many other things, your catch rate can go up and down.
 Even the weather can affect your fishing trip.
 Remember to try and have all things considered first, so you can choose a lure that optimally fits the current situation.
+Try your best to match the hatch if you can.
+This will result in many more catches.

 1. Color Pattern Options